 Option a) The Operator manages the whole Continuing Airworthiness Process using its own CAMO

-In this option the CAMO is an integrated part of the Operators Management System and as such is (or should be) fully connected to the Operators Safety Management System (SMS) as well as being internally audited as part of the compliance management process (note that it is only in OPS that we are currently call the Quality Manager the Compliance Manager, although in the future it seems that this is the way we are going)
+In this option, the CAMO is an integrated part of the Operators Management System and as such is (or should be) fully connected to the Operators Safety Management System (SMS) as well as being internally audited as part of the compliance management process (note that it is only in OPS that we currently call the Quality Manager the Compliance Manager, although in the future it seems that this is the way we are going)

 Option b) The Operator has a “minimum” CAMO to comply with the AOC obligations but has chosen to outsource to a “Stand Alone” CAMO as a subcontract relationship.

-So what does this risk actually look like:
+So what does this risk look like:

-A general understanding of SMS describes it as a business-like approach to managing aviation safety; whilst this is correct we should recognise that there is a difference between producing a Quality Product (QC) supported by Quality Assurance (QA) and a Safe Product or indeed safe Process or Procedure.
+A general understanding of SMS describes it as a business-like approach to managing aviation safety; whilst this is correct we should recognize that there is a difference between producing a Quality Product (QC) supported by Quality Assurance (QA) and a Safe Product or indeed safe Process or Procedure.

-Using the same data and management tools which we use through the mechanism of our Quality System (essentially for ensuring production conformity) meets the intent of or equates to a safety management system, but this is not necessarily the case.
+Using the same data and management tools that we use through the mechanism of our Quality System (essentially for ensuring production conformity) meets the intent of or equates to a safety management system, but this is not necessarily the case.

 It is the techniques which we use together with the focus which makes the difference between Quality & Safety.